harmslab/topiary/docs/source/protocol.rst

     + *summary-tree.pdf*: Drawing of ML gene tree with branch lengths.
 In figure, tree is rooted by midpoint.
     + *gene-tree.newick*: ML gene tree with branch lengths in newick format.
-      Tips are topiary uids.
+      Tips are topiary UIDs.
 Internal nodes are unlabeled.
     + *dataframe.csv*: Current topiary dataframe.

   + `topiary.generate_ml_tree <topiary.raxml.html#topiary.raxml.tree.generate_ml_tree>`_

-+ :emph:`Reconcile the gene and species trees`.
++ :emph:`Reconciles the gene and species trees`.
 Uses GeneRax to reconcile the gene and species trees.
 Uses default GeneRax SPR moves.
-User can define whether or not to allow lateral gene transfer (the :code:`UndatedDL` or :code:`UndatedDTL`).
+User can define whether or not to allow lateral gene transfer (the :code:`UndatedDTL` or :code:`UndatedDL`, respectively).
 This tree an example of "summary-tree.pdf" generated by this step.

   .. image:: _static/img/ali-to-anc/reconciled-tree.svg
     :align: center